Hôtel de Bagis

-It is also called Hôtel de Clary, after the owner who carried out the second campaign of works at the beginning of the 17th century, or Hôtel de pierre (meaning «stone hotel») because of its spectacular stone façade on the street.
+It is also called Hôtel de Clary (Ostal de Clary), after the owner who carried out the second campaign of works at the beginning of the 17th century, or Hôtel de pierre (meaning «stone hotel»; Ostal de pèira) because of its spectacular stone façade on the street.

 History

 The Hotel de Bagis is a mansion located at 25 rue de la Dalbade, in the historic center of Toulouse.
 The Toulouse people call it the Hôtel de Pierre (stone mansion), because its façade is entirely made of stone, which was unique in Toulouse in the 17th century.
 It is an exceptional ensemble of the Renaissance of Toulouse.

 The construction of a first hotel begins in 1537 under the direction of the famous Toulouse architect Nicolas Bachelier.
 The hotel was modified in 1611 by the architect Pierre Souffron, who built the new façade on the street, entirely in stone.
 The sculptured decoration was only completed in the 19th century.